gravitational/careers/challenges/frontend/challenge.md

 # Guidance

 ## Interview process
-The interview team joins the slack channel.
+The interview team joins the Slack channel.
 The team consists of the engineers who will be working with you.
 Ask them about the engineering culture, work and life balance, or anything else that you would like to learn about Teleport.

 Before writing the actual code, create a brief design document in Google Docs or markdown in Github and share with the team.

-This document should include a proposed UX of the app.
-The document should list tools and libraries selected for the job.
-It should cover the security aspect of the challenge: authentication, session management, APIs, CSRF, XSS, etc.
+This document should include proposed UX of the app, tools and libraries that will be used, proposed API, implementation details where appropriate (for example: session management), and security.

 Please avoid writing an overly detailed design document.
 Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.